Author: Edward Conard

 Not surprisingly, the United States has been protective of allowing foreign countries ownership of domestic equity.

-Although there is an abundance of risk-averse offshore capital, we run the risk of misallocating this capital to unprofitable endeavors (i.e. subprime mortgage debt).
+Although risk-averse offshore capital is abundant, we run the risk of misallocating this capital to unprofitable endeavors (i.e., subprime mortgage debt).
 Legislators have consequently been using the inflow of funds to fuel public entitlement spending.

 Politicians are largely reluctant to raise taxes to fuel spending because of political backlash, so using the proceeds from our sovereign debt is an attractive option.
 There is little to restrain public spending when the cash is flowing in so fast.